twistedgrim/chef-examples/README.md

 The following script might prove useful: https://github.com/jarosser06/chef_tools_install

+Once everything is set up change directory to the first excercise and begin hacking!!

 ### Help
 If you don't know where to begin with an excercise try provisioning the server first, solve the problem manually, and then create the configuration.